 Custom Content and Mods play a large role in Sims 4 again.
 EA does offer unofficial support this time by providing a mods folder by default.

-The terms are used sometimes used as synonyms but there’s a distinction between custom content and mods.
+The terms are sometimes used as synonyms but there’s a distinction between custom content and mods.

 - Custom Content (CC): New objects, clothing, hair styles.
 Those can be either just recolors or patterns (swatches) or a completely new mesh.
 If you’re using recolors, make sure you also have the mesh that is needed for it.

-- Houses and Sims: In game created houses and Sims aren’t custom content as such but they’re often also used in the term Downloads.
+- Lots/Rooms and Households: In game created lots/rooms and households aren’t custom content as such but they’re often also used in the term Downloads.
 Files of this kind do not belong into the Mods folder, they go in the Tray folder.

 Sims 4 mods/cc are either package or ts4script files.
-Package files are XML tuning mods or CC and ts4script files are script mods (see more details below).
+Package files are XML tuning mods or CC and ts4script files are script mods.

 Package files unfortunately can’t be distinguish them from Sims 2 or Sims 3 package files.
 It’s important to always read the descriptions to make sure you don’t get a Sims 2 or 3 download.
 Those will mess up your game.